outworkers/phantom/docs/basics/database.md

 }
 ```

-The interesting bit is that the `Connector` is an inner trait inside the `connector` object that will basically statically point all implicit resolutions for a `session` and `keySpace` inside a `database` instance to a specific `session` and `keySpace`.
+The interesting bit is that the `connector.Connector` is an inner trait inside the `connector` object that will basically statically point all implicit resolutions for a `session` and `keySpace` inside a `database` instance to a specific `session` and `keySpace`.

 "It seems a bit complex, why bother to go to such lengths?"
 The answer to that is simple, in an ideal world: